A Tribute to Danny Howard

 Danny (right) and Rory take a moment to celebrate one of several projects completed for the Wellington Catholic District School Board in Guelph, Ontario, 2012

 Danny Howard worked for SkyFire from 2010 to 2012 and led our expansion into the Ontario market.
-Danny’s passion for solar has deep roots!
-His research started early with his award winning science fair project analyzing the effect of temperature on solar production.
+(We have since turned our focus to Western Canada) Danny’s passion for solar has deep roots!
+His research started early with his award-winning science fair project analyzing the effect of temperature on solar production.